 Hargreaves Lansdown research offerings

-Hargreaves Lansdown has the size and scale to produce heaps of its own original research, particularly on FTSE 100 stocks and its Wealth 150+ portfolio of top fund recommendations.
+Hargreaves Lansdown has the size and scale to produce heaps of its own original research, particularly on FTSE 100 stocks and its Wealth Shortlist portfolio of funds.

 What I also like is that it gives you access to third-party analyst views, including broker tips from ShareCast, to help with your stock selection.
 Users get a free weekly email containing the latest views and opinion on shares and the market.

 Customers can also opt into three daily stock market updates, plus a weekly summary of its latest share insight and investment trust research updates.
 You can select which stock updates interest you most, to avoid being bombarded.

 There’s a huge amount of other information including press round-up, company news, directors’ dealings, sector review, small cap news, IPOs and bond launches, and a financial diary.
 For most investors, it should be more than enough to keep you busy, but remember, these resources are not intended to be used as an alternative to obtaining independent financial advice if you’re unsure about the suitability of an investment for your circumstances.